pulsar-edit/documentation/docs/package-guides/package-word-count.md

 created and the `serialize` method simply passes on the serialization to the View class.
 Nothing too exciting here.

 The `activate` command does a number of things.
-For one, it is not called automatically when Pulsar starts up, it is first called when one of the `activationCommands` as defined in the `package.json` file are called.
+First of all, it isn’t always called automatically when Pulsar starts!
+If desired, a package author can defer their package’s activation until later by defining one or more `activationCommands` in their package’s `package.json`.
 In this case, `activate` is only called the first time the `toggle` command is called.
+If nobody ever invokes the menu item or hotkey, this package is never activated.

-If nobody ever invokes the menu item or hotkey, this code is never called.
+This is a good idea!
+It means that Pulsar will open project windows more quickly because it can skip calling `activate` on some packages until later.
+It’s not always possible to defer your package’s activation, but please consider if it makes sense for yours.

-This method does two things.
-The first is that it creates an instance of the View class we have and adds the element that it creates to a hidden modal panel in the Pulsar workspace.
+Our `activate` method does two things.
+First it creates an instance of our View and adds the view’s element to a hidden modal panel in the Pulsar workspace.

 ```js
 this.yourNameWordCountView = new YourNameWordCountView(